JoachimSchneider/MicroEmacs/README.md

 ## Some history:

-* I enjoyed MicroEMACS since the 1994 --- then version 3.12 for MS-DOS;
+* I enjoyed MicroEMACS since 1994 --- then version 3.12 for MS-DOS;
   used it to type in the TeX code of my thesis.

 * Daniel Michael Lawrence worked on MicroEMACS until 2009.
 His version